yiisoft/di/README.md

 ### Setting resetters in definitions

-Reset state is defined for each individual service by providing "reset" callback in the following way:
+You define the reset state for each service by providing "reset" callback in the following way:

 ```php
 use Yiisoft\Di\Container;